Vinimart/p2p/README.md

 The "dist" branch was created for a preview version avaiable in https://vinimart.github.io/p2p/.

-The reason this branch exists is because github pages do not support Server Side Includes, so this version does not include all features, pages and resources from the main project.
+The reason this branch exists is because GitHub Pages do not support Server Side Includes, so this version does not include all features, pages and resources from the main project.